Skip to main content

 API Access with Examples

-API Access section provides configuration options for enabling and managing the API integration.
-It includes controls for enabling HTTP API methods, viewing API endpoints, and securely managing API keys for seamless interaction with third-party applications.
+The API Access section provides configuration options for enabling and managing API integrations.
+It includes controls for enabling HTTP API methods, viewing API endpoints, and managing API keys for controlled interaction with operator-approved third-party applications.

 image.png